VoxeLibre/VoxeLibre/CONTRIBUTING.md

 * Fork the repository
 * Do your change in a new branch
-* Upload the repository somewhere where it can be accessed from the Internet
+* Post a pull request here: https://git.minetest.land/Wuzzy/MineClone2/pulls
-* Ask me to pull in your changes (and briefly say what you're changed)
+* Alternatively: Upload the repository somewhere where it can be accessed from the Internet and notify me

 For small changes, sending me a patch is also good.